CallumBeaney/blogge/content/blog/christmasCard.md

 A small part of the joke in American Psycho's [business card scene](https://www.youtube.com/watch?v=aZVkW9p-cCU) is that the cards are poorly designed (odd spacing, typos, OTT textures etc), yet they care about them so much.
 Most business cards I pick up are perfunctory, discardable things, but I'd not forget someone who gave me a code card.

-I decided I wanted to make a little business card that could be as much a fun self-advertisement as a nice piece of paper ephemera.
+I decided to try at making a little business card that could be as much a fun self-advertisement as a nice piece of paper ephemera.

 <br>
 {{ image(src="https://external-preview.redd.it/mk8leSSX4tYcql92G51e8K1cwnKsgqqPPHQsmNu8cn0.jpg?auto=webp&s=4e7cd63c8fdffeb459a1b12cf50483911b6b93f9", position="left" style="width: 100vh;") }}